-MOOCs are on the rise, especially under the COVID-related circumstances.
-Still, there are issues which prevent them from completely replacing traditional forms of education.
+MOOCs are on the rise, especially under COVID-related circumstances.
+Still, there are issues that prevent them from completely replacing traditional forms of education.

 90% of MOOC learners don’t complete the course.
-The main reason they name are low motivation.
-But in reality MOOCs are a good solution for people, having both a high level of motivation and self-discipline.
+The main reason they name is low motivation.
+But in reality, MOOCs are a good solution for people, having both a high level of motivation and self-discipline.

-Another reason why people drop online education is low quality content and lack of diversity.
-The Reason for that is simple.
+Another reason why people drop online education is low-quality content and lack of diversity.
+The reason for that is simple.
 Trying to attract more mentors, educational platforms allow anyone to participate and create the course.
-So naturally only a small percent of instructors are not just professionals in the selected field but have a gift for teaching as well.
-Of course it pulls down the platform reputation and prevents students from completing the courses.
-Absence of content curation demotivates as well.
+So naturally, only a small percent of instructors are not just professionals in the selected field but have a gift for teaching as well.
+Of course, it pulls down the platform’s reputation and prevents students from completing the courses.
+The absence of content curation demotivates as well.

-A classical educational platform provides different types of content for the learners and should be user-friendly at the first place.
-But not all the platforms achieve this goal or even put it as a priority.
-Taking the most famous platform, Coursera, the users complain they sometimes don’t have clear instructions how to proceed with some lectures and exercises.
-Almost the same issues are reported by EdX users – some of them are confused how to choose the needed course from the list.
+A classical educational platform provides different types of content for the learners and should be user-friendly in the first place.
+But not all the platforms achieve this goal or even put it a priority.
+Taking the most famous platform, Coursera, the users complain they sometimes don’t have clear instructions on how to proceed with some lectures and exercises.
+Almost the same issues are reported by EdX users – some of them are confused about how to choose the needed course from the list.

 All the issues we have mentioned above result in this particular one.
 MOOC platform, having issues with reputation, quality of the content, being user-friendly and course completion rate can’t get new users.
 So the revenue will remain on the same level or might even decrease.
-Add here issues with platform architecture and with ability to manage big flow of users combined with data breaches and you will get the complete list of the points why MOOSc are not that popular as they might be.
+Add here issues with platform architecture and with the ability to manage a big flow of users combined with data breaches, and you will get the complete list of the points why MOOSc is not as popular as it might be.

 Create a stable high-quality content flow